 The spirit of the holidays is here.
-And while this time of year is often synonymous with joy, magic, and comfort, the holiday season can also be a recipe for fatigue, mood instability, and sluggishness.
+And while this time of year is often synonymous with joy, magic, and comfort, the holiday season can equally be a recipe for fatigue, mood instability, and sluggishness.
+Been there, experienced that.
 Be it a disruption in your day-to-day routine—or an increase in social gatherings—healthy habits are easy to brush aside.
-Luckily, it is possible to have a balanced yet satisfying holiday season.
-Rest assured: there’s no need to skip dessert or healthify everything you make.
+Luckily, a balanced yet satisfying holiday season is within reach.
+And rest assured: there’s no need to skip dessert or healthify everything you make.
 After all, ’tis the season to celebrate life, togetherness, and the year ahead.
-With festivities underway, I’m sharing last-minute healthy holiday cooking swaps.
-Whether you’re hosting at your house or are celebrating elsewhere, these are easy ingredient alternatives.
+With festivities underway, I’m sharing healthy holiday cooking swaps.
+Whether you’re hosting or celebrating elsewhere, these are easy ingredient alternatives.

 Why is it hard to eat healthy during the holidays?

 For most, it’s hard to eat healthy—and stick to wellness habits—during the holidays.
-Healthy eating is a challenge for two main reasons: loss of routine and control, as well as cultural norms around holiday eating.
-Even with great intentions, temptations and expectations throw us for a loop.
-We’re surrounded by more alcohol, more sugar, and there are more barriers to entry when it comes to exercise (travel, cold weather, busy schedules, etc.).
-All of that said, it’s important to recognize when you’re simply not prioritizing the things that make you feel good.
-Speaking of feeling good, the following healthy holiday cooking swaps are one way to consciously support your well-being.
+It’s a challenge for a few reasons: loss of routine and control, as well as cultural norms around indulgent eating.
+Even with good intentions, temptations and expectations throw us for a loop.
+We’re surrounded by more alcohol and more sugar.
+Plus, there are more barriers to entry when it comes to exercise (travel, cold weather, busy schedules, etc.).
+All of that said, it’s important to recognize when you’re simply not prioritizing the things that make you feel your best.
+Speaking of, the following healthy holiday cooking swaps are one way to consciously support your well-being.

 3 TIPS TO HELP MANAGE your BLOOD SUGAR